-The Housatonic Resources Recovery Authority, also known as HRRA and pronounced as Hurrah, is the regional municipal solid waste (MSW) and recycling management organization for the Housatonic Valley municipalities of Bethel, Bridgewater, Brookfield, Danbury, Kent, New Fairfield, New Milford, Newtown, Redding, Ridgefield, and Sherman.
+The Housatonic Resources Recovery Authority, also known as HRRA, is the regional municipal solid waste (MSW) and recycling management organization for the Housatonic Valley municipalities of Bethel, Bridgewater, Brookfield, Danbury, Kent, New Fairfield, New Milford, Newtown, Redding, Ridgefield, Roxbury, Sherman, Weston, and Wilton.

 The HRRA meets four times per year, with an annual meeting in June.
 All meetings of the HRRA are open to the public and agendas are posted prior to each meeting in all member municipalities as well as sent to local media.
 Meetings of the HRRA include the opportunity for public comment as an agenda item.